LSLeary/haskell-overlays/README.md

 in { haskellOverlays = super.haskellOverlays ++ [ hol ]; }
 ```
 This method is largely similar to the sub-overlay strategy, except that the files themselves are regular overlays which append sub-overlay-like functions to the top level attribute `haskellOverlays`.
-These functions could be exactly the same as the sub-overlays of the previous section, but the `self` and `super` values are already provided by the regular overlay, hence what we append is equivalent to an hoverlay that has had the two arguments applied in advance.
+These functions could be exactly the same as the sub-overlays of the previous section, but the `self` and `super` values are already provided by the regular overlay, hence what we append instead is equivalent to an hoverlay that has had the two arguments applied in advance.
-In and of itself the overlay above does nothing to the xmonad package; the framework required for it to take effect is provided by these two overlays.
+In and of itself the overlay above does nothing to the xmonad package; the framework required for it to take effect is provided by the following overlays.
 ```nix
 # top-level/overlays/10-haskellOverlays.nix
 self: super: { haskellOverlays = []; }
 ```
+This sets up the `haskellOverlays` attribute so that later overlays can append to it without needing to worry about whether or not it's already present.
 ```nix
 # top-level/overlays/90-haskellPackages-overlay.nix
 self: super: {